lucas-emery/rocket-league-gym/README.md

 ## Requirements
 * A Windows 10 PC
-* The Steam version of Rocket League
+* The Steam version of Rocket League (Epic version might be supported but hasn't been tested)
 * [Bakkesmod](https://www.bakkesmod.com)
-* The RLGym plugin for Bakkesmod
+* The RLGym plugin for Bakkesmod (It's installed automatically by pip)
 * Python >= 3.7

 ## Installation
-Install the dependencies via the following pip commands:
+Install the library via pip:
 ```
-pip3 install gym==0.17.2
-pip3 install pywin32==228
-pip3 install pywinauto==0.6.8
-pip3 install numpy==1.19.2
+pip3 install rlgym
 ```
-Then simply clone this repository and run ```example.py``` to ensure everything works.
+Then simply run ```example.py``` from our repo to ensure everything works.

 ## Usage
 To run a premade environment, call ```rlgym.make``` with the name of the environment you would like to create.